VETURISRIRAM/SUBSTRING/README.md

 With such ease of use, this package efficiently handles all the exceptions caused and lets the user know about them which makes the user experience very rich.

-### For using this package, simply type "pip install substring" in your command line.
+### For using this package, simply type "pip install substring" in your command line or visit this <a href="https://pypi.org/project/substring/">link</a>.